-(1) The directors may decide to purchase and maintain insurance, at the expense of the company, for the benefit of any relevant director in respect of any relevant loss.

-(2) In this article:

-- (a) a "relevant officer" means any director or other officer or former director or other officer of the company or an associated company (including any company which is a trustee of an occupational pension scheme (as defined by section 235(6) of the Act), but excluding in each case any person engaged by the company (or associated company) as auditor (whether or not he is also a director or other officer), to the extent he acts in his capacity as auditor); - (b) a "relevant loss" means any loss or liability which has been or may be incurred by a relevant officer in connection with that relevant officer's duties or powers in relation to the company, any associated company or any pension fund or employees' share scheme of the company or associated company; and - (c) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.
+- (1) The directors may decide to purchase and maintain insurance, at the expense of the Company, for the benefit of any relevant director in respect of any relevant loss. - (2) In this article: - (a) a "relevant director" means any director or former director of the Company or an associated company; - (b) a "relevant loss" means any loss or liability which has been or may be incurred by a relevant director in connection with that directors duties or powers in relation to the Company, any associated company or any pension fund or employees' share scheme of the Company or associated company; and - (c) companies are associated if one is a subsidiary of the other or both are subsidiaries of the same body corporate.